facephi/sdk-mobile-documentation/react_versioned_docs/version-2.0.X/VideoId_Component.md

 **type:** *number*

-Indicates the time that the component closes due to inactivity.
+Indicates the time that the component finishes due to inactivity.

 ```
 timeout: 10000